Reaching Portugal’s small-forest owners through group certification

 With 86% of Portugal’s forests owned by small private landowners, each averaging less than 2.5 hectares, these small-forest owners play a significant role in the management of the country’s forests.
 However, until now, only a few of these landowners have achieved the certification of their sustainable forest management practices.

 As a result, Portugal has seen a slow increase in the uptake of sustainable forest management certification, with only 7% of the total forest area PEFC-certified.
 In fact, despite there being over 400,000 small-forest owners in the country, the majority of the certified forests (81%) are managed by two large groups from the pulp and paper industry.

-In response to the need to further develop and improve group certification in Portugal, the 2015 PEFC Collaboration Fund is supporting a project run by Forestis, the Portuguese Forest Association, with goal of increasing the number of small-forest owners benefitting from certification.
+In response to the need to further develop and improve group certification in Portugal, the 2015 PEFC Collaboration Fund supported a project run by Forestis, the Portuguese Forest Association, with goal of increasing the number of small-forest owners benefitting from certification.

-Key to the project will be raising awareness among the country’s small-forest owners to the existence and benefits of group certification.
-To do so, the project partners will be undertaking a range of outreach activities, from the organization of local workshops to the development of a thematic newsletter.
+Key to the project was raising awareness among the country’s small-forest owners to the existence and benefits of group certification.
+To do so, the project partners undertook a range of outreach activities, from the organization of local workshops to the development of a thematic newsletter.

-In addition to increasing the number of certified forest owners, the project will also look to improve the technical and organization capacity of the bodies responsible for implementing the group certification systems through the provision of technical support and the development of a support document.
+In addition to increasing the number of certified forest owners, the project also looked to improve the technical and organization capacity of the bodies responsible for implementing the group certification systems through the provision of technical support and the development of a support document.

-As a final aspect, the project will also work to promote sustainable forest management and forest certification among the general public, ensuring their active involvement as the end users of certified projects.
+As a final aspect, the project worked to promote sustainable forest management and forest certification among the general public, ensuring their active involvement as the end users of certified projects.